 The balance sheet is presented in order of liquidity of assets and liabilities.
 The timing of their realization or settlement is dependent not just on their liquidity, but also on management's judgements on expected movements in market prices and other relevant aspects.
 Certain reclassifications of prior period amounts have been made to conform to the current period presentation.

-(ii) New standards and interpretations not yet adopted
+(ii) New or revised standards, interpretations and amendments